Honors Travel Seminar: Inquiry in Italy

-Interested students will participate in two-hour seminar at the beginning of the fall semester introducing the course content and academic expectations, after which a preliminary essay will be assigned.
-Student performance in these two exercises will determine the list of students selected for participation in this course.
+Interested first-year Honors Fellows participate in two-hour seminar at the beginning of the fall semester introducing the course content and academic expectations.
+After the seminar a preliminary essay is assigned, and seminar participants are selected based upon their performance in the seminar and the essay.
 We anticipate that 10 to 15 students will be selected for participation.

 Eligibility and Cost

-Only first-year Honors Fellows are eligible to participate in this course.
-Students will receive approximately 75% funding towards course costs, and will be expected to pay the remaining costs themselves (including meals).
+Fellows will receive approximately 75% funding towards course costs, and will be expected to pay the remaining costs themselves (including meals).
 Students may apply their one-time Honors Study Away grant to the course.
 In cases of documented financial need, students may receive more financial support from the Honors Program.
-Students will pay approximately $2000 ($1000 after the grant is applied), and balance is due at the end of the fall semester.
+Students pay approximately $2000 ($1000 after the grant is applied), and balance is due at the end of the fall semester.

 Check out blog from students who participated in the course in recent years.
 This year’s current blog can be accessed HERE.